 Hair loss: applied to the scalp, fenugreek can remedy hair loss.

 (More information: see Fenugreek Medicinal Properties in the listing above).

 |Nutritional composition of fenugreek (Trigonella foenum-graecum)

 in a teaspoonful (5g.)

-- Generally, we can find fenugreek in Hindu and Oriental supermarkets, and herbalists.
+Generally, we can find fenugreek seeds in Hindu and Oriental supermarkets, and herbalists.

-- Fenugreek leaves are also consumed, although in this case it will be difficult to find them out of the countries where it is grown (mainly India, Middle East and Morocco).
+Fenugreek leaves are also consumed, although in this case it will be difficult to find them out of the countries where this plant is grown (mainly India, Middle East and Morocco).
 In these countries, we can consume in oriental restaurants alu methi traditional dish, made with steamed fenugreek leaves .

 Fenugreek should be kept in a tightly sealed glass jar in a cool, dry place, away from light.
 Whole seeds preserve their flavor for more than two years.
 Instead, fenugreek meal (ground seeds) may lose their aroma and properties in 10 months.